MatthewSoars/Gym_Tracker/README.md

 ### Initial Design
 <img src="https://github.com/MatthewSoars/Gym_Tracker/blob/main/resources/inital_design.png" style="margin-bottom: 20px;">

 As seen above, the initial design is simple, which is intentional in order to make it easy to use, even when in a state of exercise-induced delirium post-workout.
-I have included both a desktop and a phone version as it is important to consider that, although I am developing on a desktop device, I will be using this on my phone (iPhone 16 Pro).
+I have included both a desktop and a phone version, as it is important to consider that, although I am developing on a desktop device, I will be using this on my phone (iPhone 16 Pro).
 Within Figma, I have captured my exact device measurements.

 Design-wise, device size is important because, in the initial builds of my website, I will be using HTML/CSS, which by default is unresponsive to device size.
-Therefore, it is important to design for my target device as it would be weird to carry a laptop round the gym.
+Therefore, it is important to design for my target device, as it would be inconvenient to carry a laptop around the gym.

+## Initial Project Planning
+Throughout this project, I am going to use the Agile Sprint methodology combined with GitHub Projects.
+This means that at any point, someone will be able to click on the projects tab to see the current roadmap and previous issues that I have used as target trackers when upgrading the project.

+At my company, we typically use Jira, so switching from that to GitHub Projects required a change in mentality.
+Instead of creating epics that cover broad topics and then using smaller connected issues to break them down into manageable chunks, GitHub Projects only has issues, which can have child issues.
+For clarity in this report, I will refer to the bigger issues as epics and the smaller tickets as issues.

+To cater to this and my chosen methodology of Agile Sprints, I have created two epics:
+- **"Create Base UI"**: Covers the frontend design and development.
+- **"Create Functionality"**: Covers the backend development and how the tracker will function.
+(Both of these epics can be seen on the main roadmap as well as their connected issues on the projects tap)